Navigation

 Results

-Audio closed the gap.
+Audio narrowed the gap.

 Across all three key measures — trust, correct vehicle identification, and navigation — the multimodal condition restored performance for visually impaired riders to near-parity with sighted users.
 Visual-only was significantly worse.